zspan93/CodePath/README.md

 - [x] A Twitter clone that calls the [Twitter REST API](https://dev.twitter.com/rest/public) to display the users real Twitter Feed.

 - [x] A photo sharing app similar to Instagram but using Parse as its backend.

+- Each project folder contains a video walkthrough of each app and its functionality.